Wednesday, 01 December 2010 09:57

 Don't Forget to Leave Your Comments Below

 Vilmos Rajda, MBA, PMP, is the Principal Consultant of ProjectAge Management Solutions, a boutique consulting firm in Toronto.
 He has over 10 years of experience with delivering PMO maturity, product development, applications development and IT infrastructure projects for telecommunication, financial, utilities and government organizations.
-He can be reached at This email address is being protected from spambots.
-You need JavaScript enabled to view it. .
+He can be reached at [email protected].